During total hip replacement surgery, your doctor replaces the worn parts of your hip joint with artificial parts made of metal, ceramic, or plastic.

 There are two kinds of replacement joints.

-Sometimes, the doctor uses a cemented ball and an uncemented socket.
+Sometimes, a doctor will use a cemented ball and an uncemented socket.

-Talk to your doctor about the best type of new hip joint for you.
+Your doctor can tell you which type of new hip joint is best for you.

-After your surgery, you may have much less pain than before.
-You may have a better quality of life.
+After you recover from surgery, you may have much less pain than before and a better quality of life.

 Most artificial hip joints last for 10 to 20 years or longer.
 It depends on your age, how much stress you put on the joint, and how well your new joint and bones mend.
 Your weight can make a difference.
 Every extra kilogram of body weight adds 3 kilograms of stress to your new hip joint.
-More weight may cause it to wear out sooner.
+Controlling your weight can help your new hip joint last longer.
+It should also last longer if you avoid hard physical work and sports that stress the joint.

 Your doctor may want to see you about once a year to see how you and your new hip are doing.